flyway/flyway-test-extensions/README.md

 -------------
 The flyway test extension are available at [Maven Central](http://repo1.maven.org/maven2/com/googlecode/flyway-test-extensions).

 For a detail usage description see the [UsageFlywaySpringTest](https://github.com/flyway/flyway-test-extensions/wiki/Usage-flyway-spring-test) usage page.
+Attention: this version has a dependency to spring 3.
+If spring 4 support is needed use flyway-spring4-test instead.

 * add dependency to flyway-spring-test to your Mavan pom file